veitveit/biotoolsLLMAnnotate/README.md

 - The post-processing step writes `out/exports/biotools_entries.json`, combining the enriched metadata with the latest LLM inferences.
 - Toggle `enrichment.europe_pmc.include_full_text` if you want the prompt to include the open-access body of the article (truncated to `max_full_text_chars`).
 - The enrichment step is skipped automatically in `--offline` mode or when no publication identifiers are present.

+### Scoring Resume
+- Use `--resume-from-scoring` (or set `pipeline.resume_from_scoring: true`) to reuse the cached `assessment.jsonl` from the time-period directory without invoking the LLM again.
+- The pipeline reloads the enriched candidates cache and reapplies the current thresholds to every cached decision, regenerating `biotools_payload.json` and `biotools_entries.json` with the updated include flags.
+- Pair this flag with `--resume-from-enriched` (or an existing cache) to ensure enriched candidate metadata is available; otherwise the pipeline will fall back to rerunning scoring.

 ## Logging & Health Checks
 - Step logs now carry consistent action tags (`GATHER`, `DEDUP`, `ENRICH`, `SCRAPE`, `SCORE`, `OUTPUT`, `SUMMARY`) so you can skim runs quickly.